cofoeducistudent/tam-ms1-c/README.md

 # Structure

+BEF want a basic site for initial promotion.

+They may wish for a more elaborate construct in the future.
+However, at present having the information data content **integrated within the html** file means I will not need to involve a database such as **MySql**  or other data retrival methods to read the data from.

+**Structure data** is inherent within html

 **Information data** presented on the site is intregrated within the HTML file.

-BEF wanted a basic site for initial promotion.

-It is feasible that they may wish for a more elaborate construct in the future.
-However, at present having the data content integrated within the html file means I will have no need to involve myself with a database such as **MySql** to read from.

-Color and format data, will be held within a CSS file
+**Color and format data**, will be held within a CSS file

+**Bootstrap 4** will be used predominantly to construct the site

 ## File Layout